HragNajarian/METR-5673/README.md

 RainGaugeCode.m can be run once you have downloaded the .xlsx files that hold the rain gauge data.

 RadarCode.m cannot be run since the Z and ZDR files are not included (too large).
-I reccommend downloading all the gridded .nc files from 25-29 August 2017 at the lowest elevation angle for both Z and ZDR from KHGX if you are interested in running that script.
+I reccommend downloading all the gridded .nc files from 25-29 August 2017 at the lowest elevation angle for both Z and ZDR from KHGX if you are interested in running that script, or contact me for the .mat file.

 It is NOT needed to run the RainGaugeCode.m and RadarCode.m since I have provided the .mat files from each script after it runs.

-Once you load RainGaugeData.mat and Z&ZDRData.mat, you are able to run QauntifyingPrecipCode.m.
+Once you load RainGaugeData.mat and Z&ZDRData.mat (contact me for this file), you are able to run QauntifyingPrecipCode.m.
 There are lots of comments so please go through them to understand it all.
-It takes a few minutes to run the full script < 3 min, so please be patient :)
+It takes a few minutes to run the full script (< 3 min), so please be patient.

 If you have any questions, please message me.